fort-nix/nix-bitcoin/docs/services.md

 The default password location is `$secretsDir/rtl-password`.
 See: [Secrets dir](./configuration.md#secrets-dir)

-# Use LND or clightning with Zeus (smartphone wallet) via Tor
+# Use LND or clightning with Zeus (mobile wallet) via Tor
 1. Install [Zeus](https://zeusln.app)

 2. Edit your `configuration.nix`